mBednarz92/DETicketReader/README.md

 ## Input Data

 - CACertificate - String value containings certificate from external source
-- Input data - String Value of data, must be in hex format and hex sould be separated by space.
+- InputData - String Value of data, must be in hex format and hex sould be separated by space.

 Example: